HidayatRivai2020/Golang/Data_Structure/README.md

     - `value` : the value of each element

 ### Comparing Slices
-- slices can only compared to nil
+- slices can only be compared to nil
 - to compare the slice, compare the length first then use loop and compare for each element

 ### Appending to slices
-- `append` : method to to append a new value to a slice
+- `append` : method to append a new value to a slice
     - `append(<var>, <values>, <...>)`
         - `var` : slice variable
         - `<value>` : new value that will be added into a slice